cmh25/gk/README.md

 # gk

-This is an implementation of the k programming language, originally invented by [Arthur Whitney](https://en.wikipedia.org/wiki/Arthur_Whitney_(computer_scientist)).
+gk is an implementation of the k programming language, originally invented by [Arthur Whitney](https://en.wikipedia.org/wiki/Arthur_Whitney_(computer_scientist)).

 It's loosely based on k3, but with some changes suggested by [Stevan Apter](https://nsl.com/).